-There are a bunch of ambitious changes to OCaml that we’re somewhere between dreaming up and implementing, notably: stack-allocated values (avoiding garbage collection), unboxed types (avoiding allocation of any kind), and modes for data-race freedom.
+There are a bunch of ambitious changes to OCaml that we’re somewhere between dreaming up and implementing, including unboxed types (avoiding allocation and improving cache locality), modes for data-race freedom, and representation polymorphism (the ability to write one function that works efficiently over many different runtime representations, without indirection) – all while retaining backward compatibility and preserving ease of use.
 We’re looking for help in working out the full, formal implications of these designs — and in sharing these innovations with the world via peer-reviewed publications in top venues.
 Along the way, we’d expect that work to uncover new opportunities for us to improve the design and implementation of these features, guiding the future of OCaml and advancing the state of the art on practical type-systems work.

 The ideal candidate will have a faculty offer in hand and will delay their start at a top research university in order to work with us for one year.
 We are also open to evaluating excellent candidates looking for a more typical postdoctoral appointment, for up to two years.

-As a visiting researcher, you’d get to witness how we develop a language feature from conception to deployment.
-Because we have a large community of internal users, we have the unique ability to quickly iterate on language features after they’ve been released, incorporating feedback from early adopters.
-We hope your experiences here will inspire further research after you start in a full-time faculty position, with your work here easing the difficult transition from graduate student to independent researcher.
+As a visiting researcher, you’ll get to witness how we develop a language feature from conception to deployment.
+With over 1,000 internal users, we have the unique ability to quickly iterate on language features after they’ve been released, incorporating feedback from early adopters.
+We hope your experiences here will inspire further research after you start in a full-time faculty position, with your work here creating a natural bridge between your time in academia and your future as an independent researcher.
 On our end, we’re looking forward to continuing our relationship well past the one or two years we spend together, seeking ongoing collaboration with you as you develop your career.
 We’re also excited to share ideas back to the research community that has given us so much.

 Are you interested in other program opportunities for Visiting Researchers?